alx-tools/deep-learning-vagrant-machine/README.md

 # Tips and tricks

 To access files present on your computer from your Vagrant/Ubuntu machine, go to the `/vagrant` directory which is mounted to the directory you started you Vagrant box from:

     $ cd /vagrant/

+To get a list of available vagrant commands (from your host computer), just type:

+    $ vagrant

 If you want to start your virtual machine from scratch, disconnect from it and from your host computer run: